p365labs/curlOsxHttp2/README.md

    the server.
 This, of course, includes the root certificates that ship with the OS.
 The --cert and --engine options, and their libcurl equivalents, are currently unimplemented in curl with Secure Transport.

+##How to use it##

+the script is packaged inside a set of bash scripts, u can freely use to build a new **CURL** binary.
+After executing
+>build-all.sh
+you will have a new directory created inside the project : archive inside you will find the new executable.

+to check if the new **Curl** has HTTP2 support execute it with **--version** if you see HTTP2 in the output the trick is done!

+curl 7.50.3 (i386-apple-darwin) libcurl/7.50.3 SecureTransport zlib/1.2.8 nghttp2/1.14.0
+Protocols: dict file ftp ftps gopher http https imap imaps ldap ldaps pop3 pop3s rtsp smb smbs smtp smtps telnet tftp
+Features: IPv6 Largefile NTLM NTLM_WB SSL libz **HTTP2** UnixSockets